 Also available is the cheaper Theradome EVO LH40.
-Both devices have a 4.1 out of 5 star rating, though the PRO LH80 is far more popular than the EVO LH40.
+Both devices have a combined 4.3 out of 5 stars average rating as of December 2024, though the PRO LH80 is more popular than the EVO LH40 based on past separate breakouts.

 A 2020 study of a helmet-like low-level light therapy (LLLT) device used in balding South Koreans, there was a significant increase in both hair density and hair thickness after 16 weeks of use.
-The 30 participants who got treated with the laser helmet saw an average increase in hair density of 41.90 hairs/cm2 and an average inrease in hair thickness of 7.50 μm.
+The 30 participants who got treated with the laser helmet saw an average increase in hair density of 41.90 hairs/cm2 and an average increase in hair thickness of 7.50 μm.
+Also read this systemic review of 32 home-use LLLT devices that had been approved by the FDA as of January 2020.

 Theradome Laser Helmet